KevinHudak07/IT1025Lab1/README.md

 #### Latency and Transfer Rates
 The Hard Drive Latency is the average time it takes for a sector being assesed to move into a position under a head after a seek.
 The Seek Time is the amount of time for a hard drive to read and write a head.
 The Hard Drive Transfer Rate is the speed that data is transfered to (and from) disk media.
 Host transfer rate is the speed that a host computer can transfer information to another computer.
 #### Solid State vs. Hard Drives
+Traditional Hard Drives are made up of many moving parts including pieces like heads and spindles.
+They have many needs that they must meet in order to read or write data, including being properly clean and their disk must be spinning.
+Solid State Hard drives are a much easier way of storing and using data.
+They don't use any moving parts and instead stores data with memory.
+Solid State Drives use NAND or SDRAM as they can do the same functions that the hard drives disk can do.
+Solid state drives can access data much faster than normal hard drives are able to.
+Also,
 #### Random Access Memory
 ### ALU and the Control Unit
 ### CPU, Input & Output